top of page

 Counsellors: Training, Ethics, and Support

-Counsellors may hold a diploma, bachelor’s, or master’s degree and support people through challenges like grief, anxiety, relationship issues, stress, and life transitions.
-Counsellors typically work with individuals experiencing mild to moderate difficulties, offering a safe and non-judgmental space to explore emotions, build self-awareness, foster resilience, and promote personal growth.
-Drawing from humanistic, existential, and other evidence-based approaches, most counsellors integrate different approaches to support insight, meaning-making, and meaningful change.
+Counsellors may hold a diploma, bachelor’s, or master’s degree.
+They support people through challenges like grief, anxiety, relationship issues, stress, and life transitions.
+Counsellor offer a safe and non-judgmental space to explore emotions, build self-awareness, foster resilience, and promote personal growth.
+Drawing from humanistic, existential, and other evidence-based approaches, most counsellors integrate different methods to support insight and meaning-making.

 Counsellor writing notes